richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

 - Value: String.
 Default: detected by agent

-Override the location where the AppSignal Ruby gem can store temporary files.
+Override the location where the AppSignal for Elixir can store temporary files.
 Use this is if the default location is not suitable.

 If you are running multiple applications using AppSignal on the same server, use this configuration option to select different working directories for every